 Lattes and Cappuccinos are light and airy espresso-based drinks, topped with frothed milk.
-With a mix of milk+foam to espresso, they’re fairly mild flavored and tend to taste smooth.
+With a mix of milk+foam to espresso, they’re relatively mild flavored compared to black coffee drinks and tend to taste smooth.
 A latte is sometimes known as a Wet Cappuccino.
 While most people will get a latte or cappuccino from a specialty coffee shop (and sometimes an automatic vending machine – ew), they can be made at home with the right equipment and some practice.
+An Espresso Cappuccino is simply a Cappuccino, denoting that espresso has been used rather than strong-brewed coffee.

 Learning to steam and froth milk is probably the step that most aspiring home baristas can practice and work on to get the most improvement out of making their Starbucks-style lattes at home.
 For a cafe-style drink, flavors can even be added to replicate what you get at your favorite coffee shop, including Caramel Macchiatos, Pumpkin Spice Lattes and Peppermint Lattes – all at a fraction of the cost of buying from a cafe.

 Lattes are generally 2 fluid ounces of espresso to 3 fluid ounces of steamed milk and a small foam topping.
-Cappuccinos are a 1:1:1 ratio of espresso to milk to foam (eg. 2-oz:2-oz:2-oz).
+Cappuccinos are a 1:1:1 ratio of espresso to milk to foam (eg. 2-oz to 2-oz to 2-oz).

 As always, start with a freshly roasted, great espresso bean.
 This doesn’t necessarily have to be a blend from a coffee roaster, if you feel a little adventurous you can try out various single-origin coffees in different roasts.
 Those who prefer the traditional dark-roasted coffee flavor (rather than single-origin nuances) will still want to get a dark roast.